rcsolis/encodings_sample/README.md

 This **Golang** program uses standard library for working with several data encodings like JSON and XML.

-One the data is loaded, the program saves each one into a SQLite Database.
+One the data is loaded, the program saves each record into a SQLite Database.

+At the end, the program ask for a manufacturer and query the database for the related rows and prints the results.

 ---